-Want to know the XDefiant release date?
+What is the XDefiant release date?
 If you’re a huge fan of all things Ubisoft, particularly the Tom Clancy games, you may get a kick out of its new free-to-play first-person arena shooter.
-Its five vs five matches promise fast-paced objective-based gameplay with Ubisoft characters, complete with unique abilities to turn the tide of battle.
+Its five vs. five matches promise fast-paced objective-based gameplay with Ubisoft characters, complete with unique abilities to turn the tide of battle.

 So how does XDefiant work?
-It’s an FPS game similar to Call of Duty and Overwatch, but its roster comprises character factions based on some of Ubisoft’s back catalogue, each with its own set of abilities to aid them in battle.
-Ubisoft has invested time in a few free PC games in recent years, so if you’re keen to dive in here is everything you need to know about the XDefiant release date, as well as all the trailers, map and mode info, and details on all the factions.
+It’s an FPS game similar to Call of Duty and Overwatch, but its roster comprises character factions based on some of Ubisoft’s back catalog, each with its own set of abilities to aid them in battle.
+Ubisoft has invested time in a few free PC games in recent years, so if you’re keen to dive in, here is the latest news about the XDefiant release date, as well as all the trailers, map, and mode info, and details on all the factions.

 XDefiant seasonal roadmap